JSTOR-Labs/juncture-digital/README.md

 ![](/images/visual-storytelling.png)

-**An interest in visual storytelling** - Juncture makes it easy to build interactive essays that augment text with rich and engaging visualizations.
+**An interest in visual storytelling** - Juncture lowers the barriers to building interactive essays that augment text with rich and engaging visualizations.

 ##

 ![](/images/ten-minutes.png)

-**10 minutes to create your first Visual Essay** - See for yourself how quick and easy it is to create and share an interactive Visual Essay.
+**10 minutes to create your first visual essay** - Roll up your sleeves and see for yourself how quick and easy it is to create and share an interactive visual essay.

 ##

 ![](/images/free-github.png)

-**A (free) Github account** - Juncture uses Github, a file hosting service with many [features](https://github.com/jstor-labs/juncture/wiki/Github-overview), to store visual essays.
+**A (free) Github account** - Juncture uses [Github](https://github.com/jstor-labs/juncture/wiki/Github-overview), a free-to-use file hosting service and much more, to store visual essays.

 # Building an interactive essay is easier than you think
 <param id="get-started" class="cards">

-## Create a Visual Essay
+## Create a visual essay

 ![](/images/create-essay.png)

-The first step in getting acquainted with Juncture is to create a simple Visual Essay in your personal Github account.
+The first step in getting acquainted with Juncture is to create a simple visual essay in your personal Github account.
 Write an essay about a topic you like and follow [this](https://github.com/jstor-labs/juncture/wiki/Visual-Essay-Quick-Start) guide to visualize your essay.
 It will take about 10 minutes to prepare the interactive essay.

-## View and Share your Visual Essays
+## View and Share your visual essays

 ![](/images/view-share.png)

-Each Visual Essay has a default stable URL that can be used for viewing and sharing the essay.
-Others URLs (including using your own custom domain) for an essay can be used when an optional Juncture site is created.
-This [guide](https://github.com/jstor-labs/juncture/wiki/Viewing-and-Sharing-Visual-Essays) provides simple instructions for accessing and sharing your Visual Essays.
+Each visual essay has a default web address that can be used for viewing and sharing the essay.
+Other URLs, including your own custom domain name can be used if you create a Juncture site.
+This [guide](https://github.com/jstor-labs/juncture/wiki/Viewing-and-Sharing-Visual-Essays) provides simple instructions for accessing and sharing your visual essays.

 ## Create a Juncture site

 ![](/images/juncture-site.png)

-Juncture can be used to create a full-featured website that includes multiple Visual Essays and other content pages.
+Juncture can be used to create a full-featured website that includes multiple visual essays and other content pages.
 This [guide](https://github.com/jstor-labs/juncture/wiki/Juncture-Site-Quick-Start) provides step-by-step instructions for creating and configuring a new Juncture site.
 Instructions are also provided for adding and modifying content.

 <!--
 # Public or personal uses